nationalarchives/ctd-omega-services/SPARQL.md

 An architectural decision was made to keep the SPARQL in separate files with the standard `.rq` SPARQL file extension, rather than embed the SPARQL into the Scala source code that makes up PACS.
 This allows the queries to be developed, tested and debugged in isolation from the rest of the application.
+It also means that queries can be developed by a data expert who may know SPARQL but not Scala.
 That being said, there is still a requirement to inject values into these queries from within the application so that they can be re-used to handle query variations.

 Within PACS we use the [Apache Jena ARQ API](https://jena.apache.org/documentation/query/index.html) to manage and manipulate the RDF data within the data store.
 This library includes a [ParameterizedSparqlString](https://jena.apache.org/documentation/javadoc/arq/org.apache.jena.arq/org/apache/jena/query/ParameterizedSparqlString.html)